-The Aboriginal Housing Office (AHO) Board advises the Minister for Planning, and Minister for Homes on policies and strategic direction and has defined responsibilities.
+The Aboriginal Housing Office (AHO) Board advises the Minister for Housing and Homelessness on policies and strategic direction and has defined responsibilities.

-The AHO Board currently comprises nine members, including the Chairperson and the AHO Chief Executive (CE) who is an ex-officio member.
-The Board's primary role is to determine AHO policies – that the Minister ultimately approves – which enable the AHO, as part of DPIE, to implement and deliver accessible, affordable and quality housing strategies that meet the social and cultural requirements of Aboriginal people in NSW.
+The AHO Board currently comprises 12 members, including the Chairperson and the AHO Chief Executive (CE) who is an ex-officio member.
+The Board's primary role is to determine AHO policies – that the Minister ultimately approves – which enable the AHO, as part of the Department of Communities and Justice (DCJ), to implement and deliver accessible, affordable and quality housing strategies that meet the social and cultural requirements of Aboriginal people in NSW.

 Objectives